HTU-Jordan/weather-station-dashboard/README.md

 - We intially wanted to display a correlation between _solar radiation_ and _visibility_, however the plot was difficult to read and understand, and was not so aesthetically pleasing.
 So we decided to investigate and show the inverse-correlation between _relative humidity_ and _air density_.

+- Positioning the top elements including the logo was a mess, using the `shinydashboard` package put a lot of contraints and we had to disable the header completely from CSS and hard code the widths of each element as a % of the total width instead of sticking to bootstrap's grid system.

 #### Calculations
 - We also needed to find the _air density_ through calculations, this was important to display the _wind rose_ and the _air density vs relative humidity_.
 So we got on Wikipedia and used the equation of air density for humid air. <https://en.wikipedia.org/wiki/Density_of_air#Humidity_(water_vapor)>